tbm/homepage/pages/debian/kirkwood/qnap/ts-119/deinstall.md

 ---
-title: De-installing Debian on QNAP TS-11x/TS-12x
+title: Restoring the original QNAP firmware or re-installing Debian
 nav: De-installing Debian
 description: Restoring the original QNAP firmware or re-installing Debian on QNAP TS-11x/TS-12x
 keywords: [Debian, QNAP, TS-110, TS-112, TS-112P, TS-119, TS-120, TS-121, original firmware]
 ---

-<h1>Restoring the original QNAP firmware or re-installing Debian</h1>

 If you want to restore the original QNAP firmware or re-install Debian on your TS-11x/TS-12x device for some reason, you can follow the instructions below.
 Please note that this